insidewhy/smell-baron/README.markdown

 CMD ["/bin/node", "app.js" ]
 ```

-Now you don't have to worry anymore!

-`smell-baron` is written in `c` so you don't need anything installed in the host machine to use the binary and it consumes almost no resources.
+`smell-baron` is written in `c`, it needs no dependencies on the host machine and consumes almost no resources.

+`smell-baron` supplies some extra features:

+ * Multiple commands can be run, smell-baron will exit when all the watched processes have exited.
+ * Whether a spawned process is watched can be configured.
+ * Smell-baron can be told to signal all child processes on termination, this allows it to cleanly deal with processes that spawn processes in different process groups yet fail to clean them up on exit.

 ## Building